Al-Ashdaq: Family

-Al-Ashdaq's sons Umayya, Sa'id, Isma'il and Muhammad, all born to al-Ashdaq's wife Umm Habib bint Hurayth of the Banu Udhra tribe, were later reconciled with Abd al-Malik after the latter's victory over the Zubayrids in 692.
+Al-Ashdaq's sons Umayya, Sa'id, Isma'il and Muhammad and daughter Umm Kulthum were all born to al-Ashdaq's wife Umm Habib bint Hurayth of the Banu Udhra tribe.
+The sons reconciled with Abd al-Malik after the latter's victory over the Zubayrids in 692.
 Sa'id, who had participated in his father's revolt, subsequently migrated to Medina, then to Kufa.
-Sa'id visited the court of the Umayyad caliph Yazid II in 744.
-Isma'il, who also participated in his father's rebellion, lived in ascetic seclusion near Medina into the beginning of the Abbasid period (post-750) and the Umayyad caliph Umar II reportedly considered appointing him his successor for his reputed piety.
-He was spared execution by the Abbasid governor of Medina Dawud ibn Ali.
-Al-Ashdaq's daughter Umm Kulthum was also born to Umm Habib.
+He is later reported to have visited the court of the Umayyad caliph Yazid II in 724.
+Isma'il, who had also participated in his father's rebellion, lived in ascetic seclusion near Medina into the beginning of the Abbasid period (post-750) and the Umayyad caliph Umar II reportedly considered appointing him his successor for his reputed piety.
+Amid the persecution of the Umayyad family in the aftermath of their overthrow by the Abbasids in 750, Isma'il was spared execution by the Abbasid governor of Medina Dawud ibn Ali.

 From his wife Sawda bint al-Zubayr ibn al-Awwam, the sister of Abd Allah ibn al-Zubayr, al-Ashdaq had his sons Abd al-Malik and Abd al-Aziz and daughter Ramla.
 He was also married to A'isha bint Muti, the sister of Abd Allah ibn Muti from the Banu Adi clan of Quraysh, who had his sons Musa and Imran.
 From his Kalbite wife Na'ila bint al-Furays he had a daughter, Umm Musa.
 The latter was married to a son of Yazid I, Abd Allah al-Uswar.
 He also had children from two ummahat awlad (slave concubines), one of whom bore his sons Abd Allah and Abd al-Rahman and the other his daughter Umm Imran.